 Elton John became a fan of the classic shell suit in the late ‘80s and although he has always had his own sense of style, he couldn’t quite carry off this synthetic look.
 It was worn by both men and women, consisting of two parts: trousers and a jacket usually with a front zipper.

 Although once very popular with the hip-hop and breakdancing scene, the shell suit was voted the worst fashion trend in the ‘80s three decades later.

 Today, however, you may see youngsters in trendy tracksuits branded with top fashion names and even pairing the outfit with high heels.
 Rita Ora, a young British singer, is a lover of this style.
 So when you want to be a comfortable playing bingo in the afternoon, why not embrace a fashion that’s practical – tracksuits!

 Image Source: www.goodhousekeeping.com and www.fashionisers.com

 The movie Fame was the biggest influence and assisted the popularity of this trend in the 1980s.
 Legwarmers where worn with tights, leotards, shorts and often paired with the sweatband across the forehead as an accessory.
 Wearing legwarmers and dressing like a dancer may have once seemed cool but this style should no longer be entering the bingo halls.

 If you want to keep the lower part of your legs warm, thigh-high boots will do the trick.
-Thigh-high boots can be both flat or high-heeled, pointed and round – it all depends whether you are going for the dressed-up look or a more casual feel when heading to the bingo hall.
+Thigh-high boots can be both flat or high-heeled, pointed and round – it all depends whether you are going for the dressed-up look or a more casual feel when heading to the bingo hall like Bingo at Boomtown.
 Trendsetters, like Taylor Swift, has rocked these boots with shorts, chic skirts and skinny jeans whilst still keeping her legs very warm.